Which US States Have Birds on Their Flags?

 History of the Louisiana State Flag

 Louisiana's connection to the pelican predates statehood by over a century.
 French colonial administrators embedded the pelican-in-her-piety in the region's heraldry during the 18th century.
-When Louisiana entered the Union in 1812 as the 18th state, the pelican came with it.
 The territorial seal adopted in 1804 already bore the image.
-Louisiana officially adopted its pelican in her piety flag in 1912, standardized in 2010.
-Its bird is unique, its heraldic pose is ancient, and its symbolism cuts deeper than simple patriotism.
+Louisiana officially adopted its pelican in her piety flag in 1912 and standardized it in 2010.

 Timeline